Obasan died the weekend before transfers.

 Finally kicked off.

-When Thackeray and Lundquist passed by the store early Wednesday morning, Mr. Yamazaki was taking down the funeral wreaths.
-Thackeray put down his companion's suitcase and folded up the two remaining stands.
+When Thackeray and Lundquist passed by the store Wednesday morning, Mr. Yamazaki was taking down the funeral wreaths.
+Thackeray put down his companion’s suitcase and helped him fold up the two remaining stands.

 "Thank you," said Mr. Yamazaki.
 He saw Lundquist's suitcases and said, "Are you moving?"